September 10, 2015

 There may be times that you can't get home to take care of your pets.
 Icy roads may trap you at the office overnight, an accident may send you to the hospital—things happen.
 But you can make sure your pets get the care they need by making arrangements now:

-- Find a trusted neighbor, friend or family member and give him or her a key.
+- Find a trusted neighbor, friend or family member and give them a key.
 Make sure this backup caretaker is comfortable and familiar with your pets (and vice versa).

 - Make sure your backup caretaker knows your pets' feeding and medication schedule, whereabouts and habits.

 - If you use a pet-sitting service, find out in advance if they will be able to help in case of an emergency.